The Third part of our mission is to grow as Jesus' disciples.

 We respond with prayer - Prayer is conversation with God, as well as times of silence and meditation before God.
 Prayer is the way in which our minds, our hearts, and our wills are brought into line with God's.
 Prayer is also an expression of our faith and trust in God.

 We live together in community - We practice the command Jesus gives us to love one another by learning what that means in the context of the church community.
 We learn the meaning of love through service, forgiveness, compassion and kindness to one another.

 We celebrate the sacraments together - The sacrament of Baptism is the beginning of our journey to faith in Jesus Christ, and the sacrament of Holy Communion provides us with on-going nourishment we need for this journey.

 We do all these things as an offering of worship - for as the Apostle Paul tells us, "Offer your bodies as living sacrifices, holy and pleasing to God, for this is your spiritual act of worship."
 We do what we do to honor and glorify God alone.

 Sunday Morning Worship - through Word and Sacrament, the Holy Spirit gathers us, encounters us, transforms us, and charges us to bear Christ to the world.
 The beauty is that this isn't just an individual experience, but it's the body of Christ united in praise to God, and being transformed to live one with another.
 Learn more about our worship service here.

-4G Bible Studies - these are mid-week, monthly gatherings of our young adults for study, fellowship and prayer.
-One meets the last Monday of the month at 6:30 p.m. at Mohawk Coffee House in Bessemer.
+4G Bible Study - this is a monthly gathering of our young adults for study, fellowship and prayer.
+One meets the last Thursday of the month at 6:30 p.m. at Mohawk Coffee House in Bessemer.